vishnuxprasad/ChatSql-speak2DB/README.md

 ```
 ## Getting Started

-Follow these steps to run the Chatsql project:
+Follow these steps to run the ChatSQL project:

 1. Clone the repository: